Eligibility for Clean Energy Advance

-A second Clean Energy Advance payment will be paid automatically to youth and most students with their first regular payment from 1 July 2013 to cover the period from July – December 2013.
+A second Clean Energy Advance payment was paid automatically to youth and most students with their first regular payment from 1 July 2013 to cover the period from July – December 2013.

 Payment rates for Clean Energy Advance

-The rate of the Clean Energy Advance you receive will depend on your circumstances, and the payment you regularly receive.
+The rate of the Clean Energy Advance you received depended on your circumstances, and the payment you regularly received.

 Lump sum Family Tax Benefit customers

-The Clean Energy Advance is paid in respect of the 2012-13 financial year.
-If you claim Family Tax Benefit as a lump sum at the end of the financial year, the Clean Energy Advance will be automatically included when your 2012-13 lump sum claim is processed.
+The Clean Energy Advance was paid in respect of the 2012-13 financial year.
+If you claim Family Tax Benefit as a lump sum at the end of the financial year, the Clean Energy Advance was automatically included when your 2012-13 lump sum claim was processed.

 Blended families and shared care arrangements

-If both you and your partner are in receipt of Family Tax Benefit, you will both receive the Clean Energy Advance based on your blended family or shared care percentage.
+If both you and your partner were in receipt of Family Tax Benefit in the 2012-13 financial year, you would have both received the Clean Energy Advance based on your blended family or shared care percentage.

-If only one person in the household is in receipt of Family Tax Benefit, the Clean Energy Advance will be paid to that person.
+If only one person in the household was in receipt of Family Tax Benefit, the Clean Energy Advance would only have been paid to that person.

 Approved Care Organisations

-Approved Care Organisations who receive Family Tax Benefit will have automatically received a Clean Energy Advance payment on 27 June 2012.
+Approved Care Organisations who receive Family Tax Benefit would have automatically received a Clean Energy Advance payment on 27 June 2012.

-The Clean Energy Advance rate is based on 1.7 percent of the annual Family Tax Benefit Part A base rate only, multiplied by the number of children in care.
+The Clean Energy Advance rate was based on 1.7 percent of the annual Family Tax Benefit Part A base rate only, multiplied by the number of children in care.